Arvato: Organization

 Arvato is one of eight divisions of Bertelsmann.
 Together with the Bertelsmann Printing Group, founded in 2016, it forms the services divisions of the group.
 Based on sales of 4.8 billion euros in the fiscal year 2015, Arvato was the second-largest division of Bertelsmann after RTL Group.
 Countries outside Germany generated more than half of the revenue, with France and the United States being the most important foreign markets.
-In 2015, exactly 230 individual companies as well as five joint-ventures and associated enterprises belonged to Arvato, many of them for local business operations.
+In 2015, exactly 230 individual companies as well as five joint ventures and associated enterprises belonged to Arvato, many of them for local business operations.

-In the fiscal year 2015, Arvato had 72,457 employees worldwide, an increase of 1,804 employees compared to previous year.
+In the fiscal year 2015, Arvato had 72,457 employees worldwide, an increase of 1,804 employees compared to the previous year.
 Since 2014, Arvato has been organized in so-called solution groups, which were introduced during the era of Achim Berg.
 These operate largely autonomously not for products and technology, but according to client requirements and operations.
-Each solution group is led by chief executive officer.
-Currently, there are four solution groups for customer relationship management, supply chain management, financial services and information technology services.
-The Arvato management board consists of Thomas Rabe, Bernd Hirsch, Immanuel Hermreck, Thomas Mackenbrock, Rolf Hellermann, Andreas Krohn, Frank Schirrmeister and Matthias Moeller.
+Each solution group is led by the chief executive officer.
+Currently, there are four solution groups for customer relationship management, supply chain management, financial services, and information technology services.
+The Arvato management board consists of Thomas Rabe, Bernd Hirsch, Immanuel Hermreck, Thomas Mackenbrock, Rolf Hellermann, Andreas Krohn, Frank Schirrmeister, and Matthias Moeller.